erdavids/Applitools-Hackathon-2019/Applitools/README.md

 This test suite is made up of the following five tests, each with their own unique challenges:

 ### Login Page UI Elements Test
-This test was designed to verify that all the elements on the first version of the app exist and display properly.
+This test was designed to verify that all the elements on the first version of the app's authentication page exist and display properly.
 - Using Applitools, this test was reduced from **73 lines of code** to **14 lines**.
 A single screenshot is used to verify every element on the page.
 - You can see in the image below that Applitools identifies the errors we found earlier with Cypress as well as other issues like the formatting of the Remember Me toggle.